cquinones100/cquinones.com/src/markdown-pages/a-dsl-for-writing-html-in-ruby-part-two.md

   end
 end

-Thin::Server.start('0.0.0.0', 3000) do
-  use Rack::CommonLogger

-  map '/' do
-    run Adapter.new
-  end
-end
+Rack::Handler::Thing.run app
 ```

-In the above file, any path will call `#run` with an instance of `Adapter`.
-The
-instance needs to respondt to `#call` and return the response.
-I've set up key values
-in `routes.yml` for paths -> components.
-If a mapping does not exist in `routes.yml`,
+I've set up key values in `routes.yml` for paths -> components.
+Each request will
+find and call render on the component mapped to the path.
+If a mapping does
-I'll return 404 with 'Not found'.
+not exist in `routes.yml`, I'll return 404 with 'Not found'.

 For now, `root` maps to the `Home` component: